geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

 #. **The maintainer has signed the GeoServer Contributor Agreement**

-   The Open Planning Project (TOPP) retains all copyright on code released as part of GeoServer.
-Since core and extension modules are released along with the rest of GeoServer, the maintainer of said modules must agree to assign copyright of code to TOPP.
+   OSGeo retains all copyright on code released as part of GeoServer.
+Since core and extension modules are released along with the rest of GeoServer, the maintainer of said modules must agree to assign copyright of code to OSGeo.

 Process
 ^^^^^^^